yeshwanthlm/YouTube/mysql-on-aws-ec2.md

 ## Step 5: Update the password for the MySql Server

-ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'place-your-password-here';
+ALTER USER 'root'@'localhost' IDENTIFIED BY 'place-your-password-here';  -> This works for MySQL ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'place-your-password-here';  ->  This works for MariaDB

 FLUSH PRIVILEGES;